artsy/artsy.github.io/_posts/2019-05-10-why-projects-need-codenames.markdown

 * Everyone should be able to participate, so avoid industry lingo or obscure terminology.
 Funny story: I work at an art start-up but don't know enough artists to name my projects that way.
 I struggle even more to pronounce the few projects that are.
 * There should be lots of choices.
 You'll regret choosing to name your projects after "decathlon sports" or "days of the week" when your team inevitably transitions to microservices.
 * Names should be unique within a company and--ideally--beyond the company's scope.
 You wouldn't want your `marketing-site` repository to conflict with a contributor's `marketing-site` repository from another organization.
 Github projects, S3 buckets, Heroku application names, and published libraries all benefit from being globally unique.
 * Bonus points for choosing a rich enough scheme that names can subtly relate to each system's function.
-At Artsy, we use physics terms for code names, so our e-commerce back-end is called [Exchange](https://github.com/artsy/exchange).
+At Artsy, we use physics terms for code names, so our e-commerce back-end is called [Exchange](https://github.com/artsy/exchange) and a command line utility for developers is called [Momentum](https://github.com/artsy/momentum).
 A shipping service might be called _Weight_.

 Example code name schemes: animals, movies, sea creatures, cartoon/TV characters, woodworking tools, celebrities (but get legal advice before borrowing living individuals' names).
 [Ubuntu](https://wiki.ubuntu.com/DevelopmentCodeNames) gets extra mileage by combining adjectives with animal names.
 [Apple](https://en.wikipedia.org/wiki/List_of_Apple_codenames) has used wine, cats, and California geography.
 [Google](https://en.wikipedia.org/wiki/Android_%28operating_system%29) likes dessert.

 ## Finally

 These days, I've embraced Artsy's use of physics terms for project names.
 There continues to be some head-scratching as new engineers navigate codebases and encounter these terms or just struggle to identify the system responsible for a given site or feature.
 (This isn't shocking, since code names were probably adapted from more secretive environments like the military.)
 As your code names multiply and projects come and go, a glossary becomes essential.
 I suggest creating a simple document that maps projects' code names to descriptions, URL destinations, hosting environments, and teams.

 See also: